ctanpf/ptopenny.github.io/README.md

-# tancliff.com
+# ptopenny.github.io

-Welcome to My Website Repo
+Welcome to My First Website Repo
 ---
-This is a project to update my existing bio website. *(check my github for that !)*
+*(check my github for that !)*

 I'm currently planning to move everything to Jekyll and Markdown and ~~*rumor says that Jekyll is so much better*~~ I am currently going through some documentations and things are going pretty smooth *at least for now*